OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 ![video_task_modus_test_feedback.png](assets/video_task_modus_test_feedback.png){ class="shadow lightbox" }

-### Results for supervisors in exercises
+### Results for coaches in exercises

 If in exercises tutors open a course element with a video task in the course menu, they will see the two **tabs "Participants" and "Preview"**.

 * In the tab **"Participants"** the processing status of the supervised course participants is displayed in a list.
 * In the **"Preview"** tab, the video is displayed as seen by participants.

-Supervisors can reset the number of attempts for each participant individually and/or reset the data of a video task.
+Coaches can reset the number of attempts for each participant individually and/or reset the data of a video task.

 ![video_task_betreueransicht_v1_de.png](assets/video_task_betreueransicht_v1_de.png){ class="shadow lightbox" }

 ### "Play all attempts" button

-As the experiments are to remain anonymous during exercises, supervisors cannot see any results that can be attributed to specific persons.
+As the experiments are to remain anonymous during exercises, coaches cannot see any results that can be attributed to specific persons.
 Instead, the attempts of all participants are shown as strokes in a common display.

 To do this, click the button "Play all attempts".